OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 - Elevation of Privilege - Attackers may modify a mobile application and redistribute it in a repackaged form to perform actions that are outside of the scope of what the user should be able to do with the app.

-#### Types of Defenses

 We classify reverse engineering defenses into two categories: Anti-tampering and obfuscation.
 Both types of defenses are used in tandem to achieve resiliency.

-#### Testing Anti-Tampering
+#### Testing Anti-Tampering Defenses

-*Tampering Defenses* are programmatic functions that prevent, or react to, actions of the reverse engineer.
+*Anti-Tampering Defenses* are programmatic functions that prevent, or react to, actions of the reverse engineer.
 For example, an app could terminate when it suspects being run in an emulator.
 They can be further categorized into two modi operandi:

 1. Preventive: Functions that aim to prevent likely actions of the reverse engineer.
 As an example, an app may use an operating system API to prevent debuggers from attaching to the process.

 2. Reactive: Features that aim to detect, and respond to, tools or actions of the reverse engineer.
 For example, an app could terminate when it suspects being run in an emulator, or change its behavior in some way if a debugger is detected.

-Tampering defenses aim to hinder various processes used by reverse engineers, which we have grouped into 5 categories (Figure 2).
+Anti-tampering defenses aim to hinder various processes used by reverse engineers, which we have grouped into 5 categories (Figure 2).

 ![Reverse engineering processes](Images/Chapters/0x04/reversing-processes.png "Reverse engineering processes")

 For real-world apps, automated static/dynamic analysis is insufficient to prove security of a program.
 Manual verification by an experienced tester is still the only reliable way to achieve security.

+-- TODO [What does it mean for anti-tampering defenses to be effective?] --

 ##### Anti-Tampering Requirements in the MASVS

 -- TODO [Describe Anti-Tampering Requirements in the MASVS] --

-#### Testing Obfuscation Effectiveness
+#### Testing Obfuscation Schemes

 Obfuscation is the process of transforming code and data in ways that make it more difficult to comprehend, while preserving its original meaning or function.
 Think about translating an English sentence into an French one that says the same thing (or pick a different language if you speak French - you get the point).